How To Spearfish For Beginners (The Ultimate Guide)

 Divers usually use a rod or spearhead for this type of spearfishing, but spearfishing can also be done with a rod and spearhead and a bow and arrow.

-Step 2: Try to be safe
+Step 2: Be safe

 The safety of spearfishing is so important and can quickly get nasty, but if you use common sense and take care of your environment, javelin throwing is a safe sport for beginners.